Lucyjpjones/lj-fscr/README.md

 **Favicon**

 I created a personalised favicon for the site to add branding, and to make it easier for visitors to locate the page when they have multiple tabs open.
-I decided to keep the design simple and conventional by using just the first initial of the logo.
+I decided to keep the design simple and conventional by using only the first initial of the logo.

 <img src="readme/media/fscr-favicon.png">